 Affiliate.
 When used in relation to an operator, another person who directly or indirectly owns or controls, is owned or controlled by or is under common ownership or common control with the operator, or an operator's principal partners, shareholders, or owner of some other ownership interest: and when used in relation to the City of Greenfield, any agency, board, authority or political subdivision affiliated with the City of Greenfield or other person in which the City has legal or financial interest.

-Aggregate Side Setback.
-The sum of the least two (2) side setbacks of a structure, one (1) on either side.

 Aircraft.
 A machine or device, such as an airplane, a helicopter, a glider, drone, or a dirigible, that is capable of atmospheric flight.

 Airport, Heliport, or Helipad as Primary or Accessory Uses.
 Any area of land or use devoted to the take-off, landing and storing and servicing of aircraft, and any appurtenant areas designated, set aside, used, or intended for use for related buildings and facilities located thereon.